laravel/docs/eloquent-relationships.md

     $likeable = $like->likeable;

-The `imageable` relation on the `Photo` model will return either a `Post` or `Comment` instance, depending on which type of model owns the photo.
+The `likeable` relation on the `Like` model will return either a `Post` or `Comment` instance, depending on which type of model owns the like.

 <a name="many-to-many-polymorphic-relations"></a>
 ### Many To Many Polymorphic Relations